-Figure 7: Photos captured during Stock Assessment activities in the Cowichan River in 2023.
-2023 Operations General operations at the counting fence in 2023 incorporate a new low-flow design at the start of the season to increase fish passage when discharge is below baseflow.
+General operations at the counting fence in 2024 incorporate a new low-flow design at the start of the season to increase fish passage when discharge is below baseflow.
 The design involves four 8 ft passageways with underwater and overhead cameras in half the river, while the other side still utilizes the traditional fence panels.
-Once river flow increases the regular two-passage configuration will be installed, with one passageway located against the bulkhead and one mid-river (Figure 8).
+Once river flow increases the regular two-passage configuration will be installed, with one passageway located against the bulkhead and one mid-river (Figure 4).

 Past upgrades at the enumeration fence include: new fence rail (2017), building with internet (2018), concrete bulkhead (2019), utilization of two passageways and wider openings (2019) and new Passive Integrated Transponder (PIT) in-river arrays (2020).
 Since 2019, the two-passage design replaced traditional camera boxes to improve fish migration.
 Each passageway is instrumented with two under water cameras with motion detection capability as well as LED lights for night time operation.
-Results from 2018-2022 indicate that fish strongly prefer the wider passages compared to the traditional camera tunnels.
+Results from 2018-2023 indicate that fish strongly prefer the wider passages compared to the traditional camera tunnels.
 Delays below the fence have been reduced with the highest single day migration totals observed in 2019 for the 33 year program.

+Figure 4: Two-passage counting fence configuration with wide passageways located mid-river and at the bulkhead, first piloted in 2019.

+Escapement Monitoring Methods

+Counting Fence

-Figure 8: Two-passage counting fence configuration with wide passageways located mid-river and at the bulkhead, first piloted in 2019.
-Escapement Monitoring Methods Counting Fence The counting fence is located 150 m downstream of the Allenby Road bridge crossing and is accessed via Church Road on Cowichan Tribes land.
-The fence funnels migrating fish through two passages where species, size and origin can be evaluated.
+The counting fence is located 150 m downstream of the Allenby Road bridge crossing and is accessed via Church Road on Cowichan Tribes land.
+The fence funnels migrating fish through two passages in the traditional design and four open passages in the low-flow design (Figure 5).
+The species, size and origin are evaluated in these passageways.
 Cameras are set to record each migration event based on a motion trigger such that periods of inactivity can be skipped efficiently.
 Crews are present at the fence 24 hours per day to enumerate fish as they move past the cameras as well as to clear debris and maintain equipment as required.
 The floating panels pivot based on water levels and are expected to remain operational through mid-October.
 The fence is not designed to withstand high flows and will be removed when the discharge exceeds 30 m3/s.

+Figure 5: Traditional two-passage counting fence design used since 2019 (top) compared to the new low-flow design with four open passageways and overhead camera views (bottom).

+PIT Tags

-Figure 9: Traditional two-passage counting fence design used since 2019 (top) compared to the new low-flow design with four open passageways and overhead camera views (bottom).
-PIT Tags Returning chinook will also continue to be scanned for PIT tags using the in-river arrays at the counting fence and Skutz Falls, as well as during brood stock collection.
-Temporary arrays have also been installed in the south and north arm channels in order to better understand lower river migration behavior.
+Returning chinook will also continue to be scanned for PIT tags using the in-river arrays at the counting fence and Skutz Falls, as well as during brood stock collection.
+A permanent array in the north arm and a temporary setup in the south arm channel have also been installed to better understand lower river migration behavior (Figure 6a).
 Over 75,000 juveniles have been implanted with tags since 2014 with funding from the Pacific Salmon Foundation as part of the Salish Sea Marine Survival Project (2013-2018) and more recently the Pacific Salmon Commission.
 Due in part to the success of this tagging work, a new project has been funded through BCSRIF (BC Salmon Restoration and Innovation Fund) to investigate marine survival Bottlenecks through the first marine winter.
 PIT tag arrays and tag deployments have now occurred in other ECVI Chinook systems such as Nanaimo, Big Qualicum, Puntledge and Quinsam in addition to ongoing work in Cowichan.